 This provincial initiative works to increase support in communities for families to live healthier lives.
 In partnership with health authorities, the BC Healthy Communities Society program PlanH and the Union of BC Municipalities (UBCM) and other NGOs, the program provides ongoing support, resources guidance to local governments on building healthy living communities.

 PlanH is a partnership between BC Healthy Communities Society and the Ministry of Health, and is informed by health authorities and other key stakeholders.
 The program supports local government engagement and partnerships across sectors for creating healthier communities.
 Recognizing that community policy, plans, and decisions affect health and well-being, PlanH provides learning opportunities and resources for collaborative local action.
 Emphasis is given to the areas of physical activity, healthy eating, tobacco reduction, healthy built environments and priority populations.

 In an age-friendly British Columbia, older people are supported to live active, socially engaged, independent lives.
 Through Age-friendly B.C., the Province is working with local governments and other partners to achieve a vision of a province where people of all ages and abilities feel included and valued in their communities.

-It takes the combined effort of everyone, including local businesses, governments, volunteers, organizations, schools, and health services to help create a healthy community.
+It takes the combined effort of everyone, including local businesses, governments, volunteers, organizations, schools, health authorities and health services to help create a healthy community.
 Here are some links:

 BC Healthy Communities